phetsims/geometric-optics/doc/model.md

 object (real images).
 If the image and object are on the same side of the lens, the image distance is negative (and the image virtual).

-A similar equation holds for mirrors, butw where the sign convention of the distance is reversed.
+A similar equation holds for mirrors, but where the sign convention of the distance is reversed.
 The image distance d_i is positive for images on the same side of the object (real images).
 If the image is on the far side of the object, the image distance is negative (and the image virtual).